 Outdoor Exhibition Design: Site Preparation

-When designing art exhibits for outdoor use, additional planning, logistics and safety considerations should be taken into account.
+When designing art exhibits for outdoor use, additional planning, logistics, and safety considerations are required.
 A preliminary site survey will help identify slopes and other landscape irregularities that might pose challenges.
 Other site-specific factors to document early in the process of art exhibition design include traffic patterns, availability of power sources, impeding infrastructure, and any permitting or inspection requirements.

 Outdoor Exhibition Design: Wind Load